fastify/fastify-request-context/README.md

 This plugin accepts options `hook` and `defaultStoreValues`.

-* `hook` allows you to specify to which lifecycle hook (or multiple hooks) should request context initialization be bound.
-Make sure that you are not trying to access the request context earlier in the lifecycle than you initialize it.
+* `hook` allows you to specify to which lifecycle hook should request context initialization be bound.
+Note that it should be `preValidation` or later, since context is lost after parsing the request body.
 Default value is `preValidation`.
 * `defaultStoreValues` sets initial values for the store (that can be later overwritten during request execution if needed).
 This is an optional parameter.

 From there you can set a context in another hook, route, or method that is within scope.